RustNSparks/sockudo-docs/advanced/contributing.md

 ## Licensing

-By contributing to Sockudo, you agree that your contributions will be licensed under the project's license (AGPL 3.0, as per the `README.md`).
+By contributing to Sockudo, you agree that your contributions will be licensed under the project's license (MIT, as per the `README.md`).

 We look forward to your contributions!